headius/headius.github.io/_posts/2024-09-11-jruby-on-crac-part-1-lets-get-cracking.md

 }
 ```

-The `--restore` flag uses the normal JRuby [Main](https://github.com/jruby/jruby/blob/e3de925818ab356374b7c53a5154802e791da141/core/src/main/java/org/jruby/Main.java) class, but when it detects our pre-booted JRuby instance in memory, it uses that rather than start a new one:
+The `--restore` flag uses the normal JRuby [Main](https://github.com/jruby/jruby/blob/e3de925818ab356374b7c53a5154802e791da141/core/src/main/java/org/jruby/Main.java) class, but when it detects our pre-booted JRuby runtime in memory, it uses that instance rather than start a new one:

 ```java
 final Ruby runtime;